 The results are in, and since I’ve hyped this card a lot in the past, I wanted to share them with you.
 It was another successful year of getting the maximum 6% cash back reward on my largest expense category – groceries.

-In reviewing my year end spend analysis within my account, I was able to isolate that I spent $6,100 on supermarket (Trader Joe’s, Whole Foods, Kroger, and Meijer) purchases.
+In reviewing my year end spend analysis within my account, I was able to isolate that I spent $6,100 on supermarket (Trader Joe’s, Whole Foods, Kroger, Aldi, and Meijer) purchases.
 My wife and I spend less than the average 2-person household on grocery items, for comparison.
 If you’re in a one-person household, I provide an analysis later in this post on whether this card will pay off for you.

 The Blue Preferred Card caps your 6% cash back on the supermarket category at $6,000 in spend ($360 cash back).
-Every dollar spent beyond that threshold receives 1% cash back.
+Every dollar spent beyond the $6,000 per year threshold receives 1% cash back.

-Outside of the 6% cash back at US supermarkets, this card also has 3% cash back at U.S. gas stations, and 1% cash back on other purchases.
-So some of that (although not too much) is in the chart as well.
+Outside of the 6% cash back at US supermarkets, this card also receives 6% Cash Back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and on transit, and 1% cash back on other purchases.

 Updated Perks for New Cardmembers

 Outside of the hefty ongoing cash back rewards in categories that don’t change, the Blue Cash Preferred Card also has an updated perk for new cardholders.
-You can get $200 back after you spend $1,000 on purchases on your new Card in your first 3 months.
-You will receive $150 back in the form of a statement credit.
+You can earn a $250 statement credit after you spend $3,000 in purchases on your new card within the first 6 months.

 Does the Blue Cash Preferred Card Make Sense for you?

-It is worth noting that this card has a $95 annual fee.
+It is worth noting that this card has a $95 annual fee ($0 intro annual fee in the first year).